JetBrains/kotlin/plugins/lombok/lombok-compiler-plugin/README.md

  - [x] @Accessors config support: chain and fluent
  - [ ] Config support (_lombok.getter.noIsPrefix_ only supported)
  - [ ] Copy annotations
- - [ ] strip defined prefixes - in config and @Accessors
+ - [ ] Strip defined prefixes - in config and @Accessors
+ - [ ] Skip generation with AccessLevel.NONE

 [~] [@With](https://projectlombok.org/features/With)